-- Spread sweet potato slices on baking sheet and lightly sprinkle with sea salt and optional cinnamon/stevia, if desired.
+- Spread sweet potato slices on the baking sheet and lightly sprinkle with sea salt and optional cinnamon/stevia if desired.

 - Bake 20 to 25 minutes until cooked through, stirring once halfway through.

 You don’t have to save oatmeal for breakfast.
-It’s great any time of the day.
-Full of heart-healthy soluble fiber, both oat bran and steel cut oatmeal is portable and easy to make.
+It’s excellent at any time of the day.
+Full of heart-healthy soluble fiber, both oat bran and steel-cut oatmeal, is portable and easy to make.
 Just add water or unsweetened almond/coconut milk and microwave.
 Avoid flavored instant oatmeal, which is high in sugar and may have artificial flavors and/or colors.
-Instead, flavor your oats with berries, which have fiber and potassium, a mineral that regulates fluid balance in the body and helps nerves and muscles work properly.
+Instead, flavor your oats with berries, which have fiber and potassium, a mineral that regulates fluid balance in the body and helps nerves and muscles work correctly.
 (Told you I’m a berry lover!)

 Dark Chocolate & Almonds

 Almonds are nutritional powerhouses filled with fiber, protein, vitamin E, potassium, magnesium, and heart-healthy monounsaturated fat.
-They’re rich in disease-fighting phytochemicals and have good amounts of nutrients such as fiber, iron, and calcium that are especially important for pregnant women.
-You can eat almonds raw but personally, I find you can’t go wrong by adding some chocolate . . . just grab a handful when hunger/sweet tooth cravings strikes.
+They’re rich in disease-fighting phytochemicals and have proper amounts of nutrients such as fiber, iron, and calcium that are especially important for pregnant women.
+You can eat almonds raw, but I find you can’t go wrong by adding some chocolate . . . just grab a handful when hunger/sweet tooth cravings strike.

 Speaking of Greek Yogurt, it’s a GREAT healthy pregnancy snack!
 Rich in calcium and protein, yogurt is a nearly perfect pregnancy food.
 Some yogurts contain live active cultures, which are beneficial bacteria that are believed to enhance digestion, improve nutrient absorption, and boost the immune system.
 Choose low-fat or fat-free plain yogurt since flavored yogurts tend to be high in sugar.
 Stir in a little cinnamon, stevia, or even some berries for flavor.